Christopher Pere Ajuwa: Early career

 In 1969, Pere was first employed as a Technician with the Western State Water Corporation Ibadan.
-Then he abruptly left Western State Water Corporation and joined Cocoa Research Institute of Nigeria also in Ibadan (CRIN) as a competent Engineer in charge of the institute's Water Treatment Plant in 1970; he worked for two years.
-Pere later called it quit at Cocoa Research Institute of Nigeria for his educational advancement at University of Glasgow in the United Kingdom in the late 1970s.
+He then joined Cocoa Research Institute of Nigeria also in Ibadan (CRIN) as a Engineer in charge of the institute's Water Treatment Plant in 1970; he worked for two years.
+He left that position to pursue education at University of Glasgow in the United Kingdom in the late 1970s.

 Returning to Nigeria, Pere became Principal Consulting Engineer, SP Group Engineers in 1977.

-He veered into private business as a Building Contractor and Petroleum Marketing in the early 1980s.
+He entered private business as a Building Contractor and Petroleum Marketing in the early 1980s.
 He went on to become Chief Civil Engineer with Prefab Overseas Limited.
-In 1993, he helped found and run Pere Roberto Nigeria Limited as Company Secretary and then managing director.
-During this time, he executed some landmark projects which include construction of the Helipad in Bonny Camp, Victoria Island, Lagos and some structures in the Petroleum Training Institute in Warri (now Petroleum University) and many other projects in the Niger Delta.
+In 1993, he helped found and run Pere Roberto Nigeria Limited as Company Secretary and became managing director.